Analysis | Trump kind of admits he might have cost Republicans the Senate

 Translation: I could have done more to help, but I didn’t because I was upset.

 The timing of Drucker’s book is fortuitous.
-Just last week, Trump suggestively chimed in on how Republicans might not vote in future elections if GOP leaders don’t rectify the supposed wrongs of the 2020 election.
+Just last week, Trump suggestively said Republicans might not vote in future elections if GOP leaders don’t rectify the supposed wrongs of the 2020 election.
 It was as much a threat as anything, but it also reinforced that Trump is going to keep talking about this in ways that could very logically depress turnout again.

-And despite the lessons of Georgia, Trump’s continued voter-fraud crusade and comment about Republicans boycotting elections have been met with a rather striking and deafening silence from his party.
+And despite the lessons of Georgia, Trump’s continued electoral-fraud crusade and comment about Republicans boycotting elections have been met with a rather striking and deafening silence in his party.
 There has been private grumbling about it, as the New York Times reported, and some GOP strategists are throwing up cautions. (“Republicans should have learned this lesson after the Georgia debacle,” said longtime GOP consultant Scott Reed.)
-But apart from that and assurances from Rep. Marjorie Taylor Greene (R-Ga.), of all people, that Republicans should still vote, virtually nobody is offering counterprogramming.
+But apart from that and assurances from Rep. Marjorie Taylor Greene (R-Ga.), of all people, that Republicans still should vote, virtually no one is offering counterprogramming.

-It’s a silence that underscores the reason Trump’s claims have caught on in the GOP: because Republicans are almost completely unwilling to call out his wild claims of voter fraud — even when they threaten the party’s future prospects.
+The silence underscores the reason that Trump’s claims have caught on in the GOP: Republicans are almost completely unwilling to call out his wild claims of voter fraud — even when they threaten the party’s prospects.

 They do so from a standpoint of haplessness and self-preservation.
-If you look closely at how some Republicans, such as Sen. Lindsey O. Graham (R-S.C.), talk about their party’s relationship with Trump, they stress that a major factor in going along with what Trump says is their fear of what happens if they don’t.
-It’s almost akin to a hostage situation.
+If you look closely at how some Republicans, such as Sen. Lindsey O. Graham (S.C.), talk about their party’s relationship with Trump, you see that they stress that a major factor in going along with what Trump says is their fear of what happens if they don’t.
+It is almost akin to a hostage situation.

 “He could make the Republican Party something that nobody else I know can make it,” Graham said in another interview with Axios earlier this year.
 “He can make it bigger.
 He can make it stronger.
 He can make it more diverse.
 And he also could destroy it.”